riceissa/aiwatch/README.md

    git push
    ```

+7. If you've finished working on an issue, add the `ready_for_review` label on
+   the issue.

 Some tricky things to keep in mind:

 - An organization might change its team page location, so you might need to